What are viral central nervous system (CNS) infections?

 The first sign is usually a fever, followed by crankiness, not wanting to eat, headache, neck pain, and sometimes seizure Seizures in Children Seizures are changes in the brain's electrical signals.
 The brain is made up of nerve cells Nerve cells talk to each other through electrical signals Seizures happen if too many nerve cells... read more

-Most children recover, but a few go into a coma and die
+Most children recover, but some go into a coma and die

 A few children have permanent complications such as deafness, mental difficulties, seizures, or weakness of an arm or leg